Swansea, Neath, & Port Talbot

 Sand dunes are important habitats for birds too, and the skylark can often be seen at Broughton, where it nests on the ground in areas of open ground with little vegetation.

-In terms of plant life in the dunes, the small pretty purple-flowered dune gentian can be seen in bloom between June and September at Oxwich.
+In terms of plant life in the dunes, many species of orchid and the small purple-flowered dune gentian can be seen in bloom between June and September at Oxwich.

 Meet Your Friendly Face in Wales